openflexo-team/pamela/pamela-security-patterns/src/main/java/org/openflexo/pamela/securitypatterns/authenticator/README.md

     ...
 }
 ~~~
 - Identify the getter(s) of the _Authentication Information_ of the subject class.
 The _Authentication information_ are the objects provided by _Subjects_ to be authenticated.
-These method should be annotated with `@AuthenticationInformation(<patternID>, <paramID>)`.
+These method should be annotated with `@AuthenticationInformation(patternID = <patternID>, paramID = <paramID>)`.
 Make sure to use the same `<patternID>` for all the annotations related to the same pattern..
 The `<paramID>` is a string identifying a getter.
 You could, for instance, have the following code:
 ~~~java
 @ModelEntity
 @AuthenticatorSubject(patternID = "Authenticator pattern 1")